Q. Do I need to contact the school if my child is sick or unable to attend classes? Should I email the teacher?

 Q. Will there be Saturday School?
 If so, when and at what time?
 Is it free?

-A. Saturday School will begin after the end of the first six week grading period, and will be held from 9:00 A.M. to 11:30 A.M.
+A. Saturday School will be held from 9:00 A.M. to 11:00 A.M.
 Parents must be on time to pick up their child.
 It is free of charge for all John Adams students who are in need of one-on-one tutoring with National Junior Beta students or the opportunity to make up missing assignments that the classroom teacher is willing to receive as late work.
 Please check our website for specific dates.

 Q. How is bullying dealt with at JAMS?

 A. Bullying is never acceptable; however, teachers and administrators need to be aware of the situation.
 Please contact the administrators and/or the child’s teachers to make them aware of the situation.
 Bullying rarely occurs in classrooms or around adults.
 Students who feel they are being bullied need to talk to a trusted adult immediately.

 Q. Does the school follow any allergy guidelines, or restrict certain foods at lunchtime?

 A. According to Lisa Hartney, school nurse, the WVDE prohibits outside food and energy drinks to be consumed during the school day.

 Q. What time is school dismissed?
 In what order do student leave?

 A. At 3:13, the early buses depart John Adams for the students’ route home.
 Also at 3:11, walkers and car riders are dismissed to meet their parents.
 If a student is walking without a parent, that child will be dismissed at 3:23 to help ensure his or her safety.
 The last wave of buses usually depart from the school by 3:45, but depending on traffic and other circumstances beyond our control, that time may vary.